blinky893/jtd-personal-blog/docs/1-projects/building-a-user-community.md

 ---

+Skip to:

+- TOC
+{:toc}

+---

 ## The problem
 - Whilst working remotely, the organization moved its workforce to Microsoft 365, introducing them to new applications and new ways of working.
 - Although the organization subscribed to a paid-for library of skills videos to help with knowledge gaps, users found this catalogue to be too large, and the videos too long to engage with.
 - As a result, people experienced frustration and resorted to workarounds rather than best-practices.
-- This resulted in inconsistent and incomplete adoption of the new services, and a large number of questions in internal forums.
+- This resulted in inconsistent and incomplete adoption of the new services, and a large number of questions in a variety of internal forums.

 ## The goal
-- To give users access to skills training in ways they would find easier and more enjoyable to consume.
+- To create a community space where we could deliver key messages in eas

 ## My role
 - Working from an idea of sharing a 'tip of the week' video, I contacted colleagues in technology and communications to agree topics for the videos and a process for promoting them.